ryu2718/computer-science/README.md

 # computer-science

-This is a my self-studynote
+This is a my self-study note